Writing a book is good.

 As you can see you may be driven by various reasons, however, let's get some clarity and summarize them here:

 You want to define your brand and clearly position yourself within a niche or market.
 From your book, the reader will understand exactly who you are and chase away any doubts about what your specific skills are.

 You want to be recognized as one of the leading experts in the field, and you want to create a work that leaves its mark, that charts a course.
 In this case, aiming to be a bestselling author and receive major recognition from your audience will be key.

 When your book is the medium by which you want to introduce yourself to your potential customers, even cold.
-This means that you always have a couple of copies with you at all times and you give it out for free whenever you meet someone interesting enough to your business to deserve a free copy.
+This means that you always have a couple of copies with you and give it out for free whenever you meet someone interesting enough to your business to deserve a free copy.

-Personally I find it a bit weak as a strategy, but for someone maybe it fits....
+I personally find it a bit weak as a strategy, but for some people maybe it fits....

 Dominating the niche or filling gaps

 Your goal is to be the only or most unwieldy author on a given topic when someone searches for that specific topic on which you have written.